0x946/wartales-wiki/docs/data/companions/status.md

 # Status
 Status effects are typically temporary buffs or debuffs that can be applied throughout the course of combat.
 Typically they are applied via skills and last for a specific number of rounds during combat.
+Some statuses last in the world for a certain number of rests.

 ## Buffs